GoogleContainerTools/skaffold/integration/testdata/skaffold-in-cluster/README.md

 The flow of the integration test is thus:

-`buildtest -> skaffold run -p create-build-step -> creates job -> creates pod -> skaffold build -p build-step`
+`buildtest -> skaffold run -p create-build-step -> creates job -> creates pod -> skaffold build -p build-step -> kicks off kaniko pod to build test-build`

 Thus at the end we should have a successfully completed job.